 Due to the decreasing buoyancy of the islands from 2018 we installed a modified island in 2019.
 At this modified island, the floating matrix was made out of thermowood.
 We planted macrophytes like purple loosestrife and yellow flag, but also sedges (Carex acutiformis) and rushes (Schoenoplectus lacustris).This island type helps us to avoid plastic utilization.
 We will continue the water monitoring and the determination of nutrients in plant biomass.

-Another installation of a floating wetland was planned for 2020 at the Szczecin lagoon.
+Another installation of a floating wetland was done in December 2020 at the Szczecin lagoon.
 The municpality Vogelsang-Warsin is fighting with nutrient pollution and E.coli bacteria.
 Like at the other site in Born, this island type also consists of thermowood.This floating wetland is located directly behind a pumping station.

 Curonian spit national park installed the first active barrier in the Curonian lagoon in 2018.
 It is a net installation located at Nida in a small bay between two piers.
 The net, a custom-made floating rig with mesh size > 11 cm, 200 m length and 1 m height, placed at 1 m depth has its structure disposed at whole cross-section of the water column.
 The buoys as well as anchoring system were made especially for the project purposes.
 Indigenous plants, such as Common reed (in flower ponds) and willow, were fixed to the net at a minimum spacing of 0.5 m.
 Local plants were chosen because they might have a highest chance to adapt to the particular environmental conditions of the Curonian lagoon.
 The growth as well as nutrient accumulation is monitored by students and researchers from Klaipėda University.